 Online training materials

-Due to the on-going situation with the coronavirus pandemic, there are currently no plans to repeat the workshops in-person until 2022.
+Due to the on-going situation with the coronavirus pandemic, there are currently no plans to repeat the workshops in-person.
 However, with significant technical help from the Online Distance Learning division of the IoPPN at King’s, the presentations from both workshops were remotely recorded during April 2020.
 A video demonstration of the two ‘hands-on’ Adobe Illustrator exercises, performed in Workshop 2, was also remotely recorded during May 2020.

 Screen captures from the KEATS page are included below, and these give more details about the content of the online workshops.